mohit2708/python/Interview_question.md

 * PEP stands for __Python Enhancement Proposal__.
 * PEP8 is a document that provides various guidline to write the readable in python.
 * PEP8 describe how the developers can write the beautiful code.
+* It is a set of rules that specify how to format Python code for maximum readability.

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
 Global Keyword?